omar7c3/secops-gitops-lab/README.md

 ## Access

-The demo is token-gated.
-Visitors need a token issued by the admin.
+The demo is token-gated — visitors need a token issued by the admin.

-- **Visitor UI:** `http://<host>/` — enter token to start a 30-minute session
+- **Visitor UI:** `http://<host>/` — enter a token to start a 30-minute session
 - **Admin UI:** `http://<host>/admin` — password-protected dashboard for token management, session release, and force cluster reset
-- Only one active session is permitted at a time across all tokens
+- Only one active session is permitted at a time, across all tokens

 ---